yan-duarte/yan-duarte.github.io/_posts/2016-07-11-assignment3.md

   - Data Management and Visualization
 tags:
   - week3
-Title:
-  - Making Data Management Decisions
+title: 'Assignment 3: Making Data Management Decisions'
 ---

 ## A New Post

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.